Commissioning custom furniture or built in cabinetry

 Based on the information provided, Joe will provide a rough price estimate.
 If the estimate is within your budget then you will both proceed to the next step

-If you approve of the design, a deposit equal to the cost of materials is required before proceeding to the next step.
-Material cost will be specified in the quote as well as a lead time for completion
+If you approve of the design, a 50% deposit is required before proceeding to the next step.
+A lead time for completion will be specified in the quote.

 The work begins!
 It’s very important to Joe that you understand the build process and level of craftsmanship that goes into every piece - progress videos are available upon request but may likely be already featured on Instagram